saidvandeklundert/notes/rust/readme.md

 Be mindful of the arguments used when calling Rust functions.

 A nice way to go in my opinion is this:
-- use a Python dataclass as input argument
+- use a Python dataclass as input to Rust
 - send the argument to the C function like so:
   - output the dataclass as a JSON string
   - encode the JSON string as as bytes

 ```python
 from pydantic import BaseModel